I argue that ridicule is a bad means of communication, whether you want to persuade or just inform. It only makes people angry.

 Ja!
 Ve vill make der master race!
 Heil Arthur Jensen!

-But isn't eugenics unethical?
+But eugenics is unethical.
 Reproduction is a fundamental human right.

 The first three examples do not suggest a genuine interest in a mutually enlightening dialogue.
 They suggest anger and hatred, to various degrees.
 (Presumably, this is part of the reason the invocation of Godwin's law is said to terminate debates.)
-They also carry superfluous possible sources of offense, particularly as the degree of irony increases from mere hyperbole (the first example) to ridicule (the second) to full-blown satire (the third): heaven forbid you like fedoras, or you're German, or you admire Arthur Jensen (who endorses radical ideas about race and intelligence but not, to my knowledge, about eugenics, and presumably wouldn't appreciate being compared to Hitler even if he was pro-eugenics).
+They also carry superfluous possible sources of offense, particularly as the degree of irony increases from mere hyperbole (the first example) to ridicule (the second) to full-blown satire (the third): heaven forbid you like fedoras, or you're German, or you admire Arthur Jensen (who had some very dubious beliefs about genetic explanations for racial differences in intelligence but not, to my knowledge, about eugenics, and presumably wouldn't appreciate being compared to Hitler even if he was pro-eugenics).
 The final example might not be a good argument (its second sentence is arguably begging the question), but it's civil and it makes the speaker's actual view on the matter clear.
 "Reproduction is a fundamental human right." is by no means the only justification one could have for opposing eugenics, so we couldn't assume this was the writer's opinion in the other cases.
 On the contrary, in the first three examples, we can see the writer is against eugenics, but not why.

-In any case, hurting your opponents' feelings may feel gratifying, but it is antisocial.
+In any case, hurting your opponents' feelings may feel gratifying, but in the context of a serious discussion, it's antisocial.
 If your opponent started it (i.e., was mean-spirited first), that makes it no better: two wrongs don't make a right.
-You ought to keep your higher ground and, if you're going to keep participating in the conversation at all, try to defuse the situation.
-The angrier people are, the worse they will be at reasoning and the less willing they will be to acknowledge when they're wrong.
+You ought to keep your higher ground.
+If you've lost hope for any possibility of a mutually productive discussion (which, as a more cynical person than I was when I first wrote this essay in 2013, I recognize is often not in the cards), then just leave.
+If you're going to keep participating, on the other hand, try to defuse the situation.
+The angrier people are, the worse they'll be at reasoning and the less willing they'll be to acknowledge when they're wrong.
 These qualities are obviously poisonous to productive debate.